Aliases for PIK3CD Gene

 GeneCards Summary for PIK3CD Gene

-PIK3CD (Phosphatidylinositol-4,5-Bisphosphate 3-Kinase, Catalytic Subunit Delta) is a Protein Coding gene.
-Diseases associated with PIK3CD include immunodeficiency 14 and activated pik3-delta syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
+PIK3CD (Phosphatidylinositol-4,5-Bisphosphate 3-Kinase Catalytic Subunit Delta) is a Protein Coding gene.
+Diseases associated with PIK3CD include Immunodeficiency 14 and Hepatosplenic T-Cell Lymphoma.
+Among its related pathways are mTOR Pathway and Focal Adhesion.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
 An important paralog of this gene is PIK3CB.

 UniProtKB/Swiss-Prot for PIK3CD Gene